 1) Direct Personal interview:

-Direct Personal interview is a form of face to face direct communication in which an interviewer asks questions to the respondents.
+A direct Personal interview is a form of face to face direct communication in which an interviewer asks questions to the respondents.

-- Helps to get opportunity for feedback.
+- It helps to get an opportunity for feedback.

 - There is high participation.